hasanerman/hasanerman/README.md

 ### About Me

-I am a software engineering student at OSTiM Technical University in Ankara, Turkey.
+I am a software engineering student at OSTIM Technical University in Ankara, Turkey.
 My interests span embedded systems, hardware-software integration, cross-platform desktop and mobile development, and backend engineering.
 I am especially motivated by fields where software meets the physical world, particularly defense and aerospace systems.